DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 }
 ```

-Developers will now be able to call this function using:
+You can give it a try to ensure everything is working:

 ```swift
 UnityBridge.getInstance().api.test("this works so well!");
 ```

-What we achieved here is quite powerful.
+What we achieved here is powerful.
 You can now create more advanced
-functions that will perform data share or copy.
+functions that will share information between both sides.

 As an example, your `API` could read vertices using an [UnsafePointer](https://developer.apple.com/documentation/swift/unsafepointer), but return an array of float for your developers.

-## Fix Unity Not Showing Up
+## Unity Not Showing Up: "Fix"

-Coming back to the issue about how I _"fixed"_ the Unity framework not showing
+Coming back to the issue about how I _"fixed"_ the Unity view not showing up.
-up.

-I basically wait until everything is ready in Unity to send this `"ready"`
-messsage.
-The native code receives the call, and proceeds to start showing Unity.
+I decided to use the `sendUnityStateUpdate()` function to inform the native
-This way, I can ensure that there is a delay between the loading of the framework
+app when Unity was ready to show up.
+This way, I can ensure that there is a
-and the display.
-Moreover, this also ensures that a developer will not attempt
+delay between the loading of the framework and the display.
+Moreover, this also
-to use an API that wouldn't fully initialized.
+ensures that developers will not attempt to use the API before it's fully initialized.

-On the iOS side, you can create a class containing all the method that can be
-triggered from the Unity side:

-UnityBridge.swift_
+Let's finally create the delegate that receives call coming from Unity:

+_UnityBridge.swift_

 ```swift
 class API: NativeCallsProtocol {